Lunatiss/NLP_TwiSOS/README.md

 ### 1. Data Preprocessing

-Data preprocessing consists of taking the column that we want to analyze, in this case, it corresponds to the text column containing Disaster Tweets, obtained from a Kaggle data set: [LINK](https://www.kaggle.com/competitions/nlp-getting-started)
+Data preprocessing consists of taking the column that we want to analyze, in this case, it corresponds to the text column containing Disaster Tweets.
 Once we were left with only the column we wanted to analyze we performed a series of steps that helped us prepare the data as needed to perform an NLP.

 There are a lot of steps that you can follow for data preprocessing in NLP models, but you have to choose only those you need depending on your analysis.